universal-packages/universal-express-controllers/README.md

 Registers a class to behave as a middleware.
 To be able to access `this.request` and `this.response` and `this.options` inside your middleware action you can extend your controller with the `BaseMiddleware`, is not necessary but useful to access those object that way instead of using `Argument Decorators`.

-> Middlewares need to export the middleware class as the default module in order to all work correctly.
+> Middleware need to export the middleware class as the default module in order to all work correctly.

 ```js
 import { StatusCodes } from 'http-status-codes'